 - Number of windows: Windows can let in heat, especially when they're south-facing or not well-insulated.

-6. What Causes an Air Conditioner to Freeze Up?
+6. Why Do Air Conditioners Freeze Up?

-If you’re planning to upgrade or its time for a new air conditioner, we’ve got you covered there too, with our top-notch air conditioning installation in Lancaster.
+If you’re looking to upgrade or its time for a new air conditioner, we’ve got you covered there too, with our top-notch air conditioning installation in Lancaster.
 No matter what, we can help you solve your cooling issues!

-Call Fairfield Heating & Cooling today at 740-331-4331 to schedule an appointment or free estimate!
+Contact Fairfield Heating & Cooling today at 740-331-4331 to schedule an appointment or free estimate!